Chapter 53 : This is Your Night (Smile, 'Cause You'll Go Out in Style)

 I could see Lily’s eyes brighten as she beamed at James, even though I sat in the third row back.
 "In this last year, I made a lot of friends; I opened up my eyes to my faults, and learned to overlook the faults of others.
 It took a very unexpected person to show me that I was going about my life all wrong."
 Lily’s eyes connected with mine.
 She nodded in my direction and I smiled back.
 I was quite content with myself at the moment; I had made it into the speech.

-, I told myself.
+See, you are awesome, I told myself.
 Even Lily Evans said so, and everyone knows how high her standards are.

 "When I came to this school," Lily continued.
 "I didn’t know a single person, or a single drop of magic.
 Now, I’ve got the best friends anyone could ask for, and I feel ready to conquer the world . . .
 Not that I would, of course."

 James put an arm around Lily’s shoulder before speaking.
 "Hogwarts has been the greatest years of my life; I know that not everyone will agree with me, but I hope that everyone can at least find something about their years here that they like.
 I know that I’ve made memories to last a lifetime."

 James looked back into the crowd of students.
 I watched his face.
 He was either about to do something very unpleasant, or puke all over the stage.
 I earnestly hoped it was the former, rather than the latter.

 "To a certain someone that I won’t name specifically, you know who you are; this is my formal apology to you.
 I’ve been an arse the entire time we’ve been at Hogwarts.
 I can’t say that I want to apologize to you; what I am saying is that I’ve grown enough as a person to realize that I was wrong.
 I hope you’ve grown enough to accept it."